Fullstack-web-dev-exam/frontend/README.md

 ### Main application
  1. Download the files from GitHub.
  2. Open the project folder in an external editor.
-We have used Visual.
-    Studio Code during development.
+We have used Visual Studio Code during development.
  3. Open a terminal in the root folder of the project and run `npm install` to install the project dependencies.
  4. When doing `npm install`, you might need to add the `--legacy-peer-deps` flag if you want Storybook to function properly ([https://stackoverflow.com/a/66620869](https://stackoverflow.com/a/66620869)).